-Design features, operating requirements, monitoring provisions, inspection procedures, and recordkeeping and repair provisions may vary depending on the control level that is being used to control air emissions from the tank.
-The following are the requirements that will be included in a permit for an external floating roof tank.
-These design, operating, monitoring, inspection, repair, recordkeeping and reporting requirements are summarized only for the control option that uses an external floating roof.
+Design features, operating requirements, monitoring provisions, inspection procedures, recordkeeping and repair provisions may vary depending on the control level that is being used to control air emissions from the tank.
+The following are the requirements that will be included in a permit for a pressure tank.
+These design, operating, monitoring, inspection, repair, recordkeeping and reporting requirements are summarized only for the control option that uses a pressure tank.
 At a minimum, the following requirements will appear as terms and conditions in the RCRA permit.